klaudiusz-czapla/my-cloud-home-go/README.md

 - https://github.com/mnencia/mchfuse
 - https://github.com/uname-yang/mycloudhome

-> Thoughest part was done by authors of those libraries - documentation for WD My Cloud REST Api does not exist anywhere in public.
+> Thoughest part was done by the authors of libraries mentioned above - as of now documentation for WD My Cloud REST Api does not exist anywhere in public.

 > Security concerns at least for now are totally not in scope of the development(credentials in configuration files).
 User responsibility is to keep them secret.